zheensuseyi/zheensuseyi/README.md

-# Hello!!!
-My name is Zheen Suseyi (He/Him) and welcome to my profile!
+# Hello and welcome to my profile!!!
 In 2024, I graduated with my B.S in Computer Science!
 Although my schoolwork is finally over, everyday is still a constant effort to learn and improve more about Software Developement!

 ### My skills